drasko/ethereum-examples/README.md

 ### Geth
 For deployment with `geth` refer to [this wiki article](https://github.com/ethereum/go-ethereum/wiki/Native-DApps:-Go-bindings-to-Ethereum-contracts).

-### Ganash
+### Ganache
-For deployment on Ganash simulator consult [this issue](https://github.com/trufflesuite/ganache-cli/issues/555).
+For deployment on Ganache simulator consult [this issue](https://github.com/trufflesuite/ganache-cli/issues/555).